top of page

 FAT QUARTER (FAT ¼): A Fat Quarter is a piece of fabric cut 18" (45.7cm) off the end of the bolt, and then cut in half on the fold.
 Four of these put together still make up 1 yard of fabric.

 FUSIBLE INTERFACING: Using heat and pressure, fusible interfacing is permanently fused to the wrong side of fabric to add strength and structure to your project.
-It's often used in bag making, button bands, buttonhole areas, welt pockets, collars, cuffs but it can also be used in entire panels.
-Sometimes seam is required to achieve a good bond.
+It's often used in bag making, button bands, buttonhole areas, welt pockets, collars, cuffs, but it can also be used in entire panels.
+Sometimes steam is required to achieve a good bond.

 GRAIN LINE: The grain line of the fabric is the direction that the fibres align along the length of the fabric.
 It is parallel to the selvage edge of the fabric.
 Usually used in garment making, it is important that pattern pieces match the grain line marked on the pattern.
 This will insure that it hangs correctly and does not twist.